Stellar Lumens (XLM) price prediction for 2023-2030

-To make a prediction on Stellar, we have to look at historical data.
+To make a price prediction on Stellar, we must look at historical data.
 Stellar is a high-quality project that was created in 2014 and continues to develop to this day.

 Back in 2014, it was hardly possible to predict that XLM's future price would reach nearly a dollar.
 But let's review the price from this cryptocurrency's first steps.

-Right after hitting a new high, XLM's price was dragged back down by bullish momentum in Bitcoin, reaching $0.0063 on 15 September 2017.
+Right after hitting a new high, XLM's price was dragged back down by bearish momentum in Bitcoin, reaching $0.0063 on 15 September 2017.
 One day later, it bounced back above $0.01.
-In September 2017, the upside momentum resumed, and, on 4 January 2018, the price peaked at almost $1, setting an all-time high.
-At that euphoric moment in the history of cryptocurrency, it was hard to imagine the suffering that awaited XLM coin in the future.
+In September 2017, the upside momentum resumed, and on 4 January 2018, the price peaked at almost $1, setting an all-time high.
+At that euphoric moment in the history of cryptocurrency, it was hard to imagine the suffering that awaited the XLM coin in the future.

 Stellar Lumens price prediction 2018